CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

-## Programmatic data upload and download to SD Connect
+## Programmatic data upload and download with SD Connect

 To upload encrypted data to SD Connect programmatically, you need to use your CSC credentials (CSC username and password).